-Interested applicants should expect to submit an application, complete 2 coding challenges, complete an interview and receive an admission decision a few days after the interview.
-Prospective applicants can also enroll in AppAcademy’s Bootcamp Prep programs to increase their chances of admission from 2% to more than 40%.
+Interested applicants should expect to submit an application, complete two coding challenges, complete an interview and receive an admission decision a few days after the interview.
+Prospective applicants can also enroll in App Academy’s Bootcamp Prep programs to increase their chances of admission from 2% to more than 40%.

 App Academy offers a deferred payment plan where students are only required to pay tuition if they secure a job upon graduation.
-Students are only required to pay a placement fee if they secure a job upon graduation.
-App Academy also has two other pricing models for students — a completely upfront model and a hybrid model that is a combination of the deferred and upfront models.
+App Academy offers two other pricing models for students as well — a completely upfront model and a hybrid model that is a combination of the deferred and upfront models.

 Recent App Academy Reviews: Rating 4.68

 Recent App Academy News

 - App Academy Grad Jerrik Won $500 in Our Sweepstakes!

 - February 2019 Coding Bootcamp Podcast

 Start Date None scheduled Cost $0 Class size N/A Location OnlineWith App Academy Open you’ll get free access to App Academy’s entire in-person full-stack curriculum, which has placed thousands of people in software development jobs.
 App Academy is ranked as the #1 coding bootcamp in the US and, since 2016, has placed more software developers at Google than UC Berkeley.
 On the Free plan you’ll get over 1,500 hours of material (readings, videos, projects), an interactive coding environment and community features like chat to keep you connected with thousands of prospective developers across the globe.